Are you a pool owner or manager? If so, then you’ll want to pay attention to the free chlorine levels in your pool.

-Combined chlorine is not effective as a disinfectant and is actually more of a pollutant.
-It needs to be removed from the pool by a combination of dilution (adding fresh water to the pool) and filtration.
-The build-up of combined chlorine can be minimised in the first place by the practice of pre-swim showering.
+Combined chlorine is not effective as a disinfectant, and in fact, it can be more of a pollutant.
+Therefore, it’s essential to remove it from your pool by a combination of dilution (adding fresh water to the pool) and filtration.
+You can minimise the build-up of combined chlorine by encouraging the practice of pre-swim showering.

-Combined chlorine levels should be kept as low as possible, aim for no more than half of the free chlorine level and certainly no more than 1.00mg/l (whichever is lower).
+It’s crucial to keep combined chlorine levels as low as possible, ideally no more than half of the free chlorine level and certainly no more than 1.00mg/l (whichever is lower).
 By maintaining appropriate levels of free chlorine and minimizing the build-up of combined chlorine, you can keep your pool safe and healthy for everyone who uses it.